Deyspring/Hydra_transcripts/README.md

 XLabel terms, geneids and transcripts
 XMake term label bold

-Research headless running.
+XResearch headless running.
--it would be useful so the screen could be used for other things while the program was running.
+it would be useful so the screen could be used for other things while the program was running.
+XHeadless running operational

--Print something if the program isn't able to find something due to a slow loading issue.
+XPrint something if the program isn't able to find something due to a slow loading issue.

+Bug: Enter items into spreadsheet properly, they are stretched out and letter by letter again

 Research UI and installation packaging.